saadiftikhar04/dlm-jailbreak-transfer/README.md

 HarmBench · JailbreakBench · MaliciousInstruct · StrongREJECT — loaded from
 `dataset/<name>/` in that fixed order in the multi-model sweep scripts, so run logs and partial-completion checkpoints are directly comparable across attacks.
+Actual on-disk sizes for these directories as populated on Jubail are listed in §8.1.

 ---